 There’s so many ways to give during the holiday season.
 But, there are no rules and the gift doesn’t have to be something you can put your hands on.

-While you’re considering your gift list, and making plans for food, be sure to put a head of cauliflower, tortillas and cabbage on your list!
-These Roasted Cauliflower Tinga Tacos come together quick and feed a small crowd.
+While you’re considering your gift list, and making plans for food, be sure to put a head of cauliflower, tortillas and cabbage on your list to make this vegan taco recipe!
+Roasted Cauliflower Tinga Tacos come together quick and feed a small crowd.
 For those not feeding a crowd, the cauliflower mixture is freezer friendly and can be portioned and frozen for up a month.

 What’s your favorite holiday dinner to prepare?
 Is this a tradition?
 Also, I’d love to know your favorite foodie or non tangible gift to give and receive.